xiix0/scam/README.md

-You have a truly strong individuality.
+You now have Asian Flu.